-George Jung Net Worth: George Jung was an American former drug dealer who was the inspiration behind the 2001 movie "Blow", which starred Johnny Depp as Jung.
-At the time of his death, George Jung's net worth is minimal, but at the peak of his drug-running career, he was worth personally as much as $100 million.
+George Jung was an American former drug dealer who was the inspiration behind the 2001 movie "Blow", which starred Johnny Depp as Jung.
+At the time of his death, George Jung's net worth was minimal, but at the peak of his drug-running career, he was worth personally as much as $100 million.
 Jung was best known for developing a massive drug-running operation during the 70s and 80s.
 He was quite successful as a drug smuggler.
 At his peak, he was making as much as $30 million per month.

 Jung is also famous for spending extremely long periods of his life in prison.
 One of his longest stints behind bars was a 20-year sentence that ended in his release in 2014.
 Unfortunately, Jung's legal woes didn't end there – he was arrested once again in 2016 for violating his parole.
 This led to another 5-month sentence.

 Because Jung was an active member of the Medellin Cartel during his heyday, he was part of an organization that smuggled 85% of America's cocaine into the country.
 He was especially renowned for his ability to smuggle large quantities of cocaine into the United States from Colombia.
 He was known in the crime world as "Boston George" or "El Americano."

 George Jacob Jung was born on August 6th of 1942 in Boston, Massachusetts.
 Raised in Weymouth, he became a star football player on his high school team, and many of his classmates later attested to his strong leadership qualities.
 However, other aspects of Jung's life were not so promising.
 He struggled academically, and during his youth he was arrested by an undercover police officer for soliciting prostitution.